slothofexile/slothofexile-overlay/README.md

 Shader Materials?
 Shadow Planes?
 Ambient Lighting?
 All Greek without AI to help me get something working.

-It's with these nuances that would have taken forever to learn, that's _not_ coding, , where AI was 120% helpful.
+It was with these nuances that would have taken forever to learn, that _was not_ coding, where AI was 120% helpful.

 <br>
 <br>